muskanchahan/ExpenseTrackerApp/README.md

 - Enhance the design for better user experience.
 - Optimize backend for scalability.
 - Add comprehensive test cases.
-- use the sendinblue and nodemailer thong to send the rest password mail to the user mail account
+- use the sendinblue and nodemailer to send the reset password mail to user mail account.

 ---